 SUSTAINABILITY: Constructed human environments are complex and multi-faceted systems with social, cultural, technological, ecological, and economic flows and inter-relationships.
-The challenge for the professions of Planning, Architecture, and Landscape Architecture is to ensure that the forms we create do not create social, economic, and ecological conflicts and trade-offs.
+The challenge for the professions of planning, architecture, and landscape architecture is to ensure that built forms do not create social, economic, and ecological conflicts and trade-offs.

 REAL WORLD PROBLEM SOLVING: Professional practice means working with people within legal and governmental institutional frameworks.
 It is vital that professional practice education be placed in that context.
 Program courses and studios incorporate the real world context of practice as part of a student’s experiential learning.

-The Master of Planning is a two-year first professional course-based graduate degree accredited by the Professional Standards Board (PSB), and representing the accreditation requirements of the Canadian Institute of Planners and the Alberta Professional Planners Institute.
+The Master of Planning is a two-year first professional course-based graduate degree accredited by the Professional Standards Board (PSB), and fulfills the accreditation requirements of the Canadian Institute of Planners (CIP) and the Alberta Professional Planners Institute (APPI).

 All applicants admitted to the MPlan program start in the fall term.

 Planning as a Career

-Professional Planning practitioners work primarily in urban and rural municipal governments and in private sector companies involved in urban and rural land development and land use planning.
-Professional planners have a a range of professional practice expertise including social services planning, housing, recreation, transportation, policy, regulatory compliance, development finance, project management, urban design, environmental planning (water, air, biodiversity), development approval, area structure planning, urban redevelopment, and community engagement.
+Professional Planning education and practice offer a wide range of opportunities and specializations that are international in scope.
+Professional practice expertise includes social services planning, housing, recreation, transportation, policy, regulatory compliance, development finance, project management, urban design, environmental planning (water, air, biodiversity), development approval, area structure planning, urban redevelopment, and community engagement.

 Message from the Associate Dean (Planning)

 The Master of Planning is a two-year, course-based, first professional degree program.
 The MPlan is accredited by the Professional Standards Board for the planning profession in Canada which prepares students for professional practice.
 While focused on the role of professional planners in rural and urban municipal government contexts, the skills and knowledge gained from the program also enable graduates to function effectively in the private sector — in areas related to land development, community design and development, regulatory planning, and policy development.